 The grantee will comply with Minn.
 Stat. §201.162 by providing voter registration services for its employees and for the public served by the grantee.

 For more information about this RFP, contact:

-John D. Waters State Trail and Snowmobile Program Consultant MNDNR- Parks and Trails 500 Lafayette Road St. Paul, MN 551055
+Wade Miller State Trail and Snowmobile Program Consultant MNDNR- Parks and Trails 500 Lafayette Road St. Paul, MN 551055 Email: wade.miller@state.mn.us

-Email: John.Waters@state.mn.us